Transformer-based operator learning framework for self-energy in strongly correlated systems: Introduction

 Driven by these motivations, in this work, we introduce \(\Sigma\)-Attention, a transformer-based operator-learning framework designed to approximate the self-energy operator of strongly correlated electronic systems.
 Leveraging an Encoder-Only transformer as our ansatz, our approach learns a mapping that predicts the self-energy \(\Sigma(k,\mathrm i\omega_n)\) from the non-interacting Green's function \(G_0(k,\mathrm i\omega_n)\) and the two-body interaction \(v\).
 A distinctive aspect of our method is the use of a batched dataset that integrates complementary data from many-body perturbation theory (MBPT), strong-coupling expansion (SCE), and exact results from smaller sizes, e.g., by diagonalization (ED), each of which is effective in specific parameter regimes.
-This enables the transformer to learn a \emph{universal} self-energy operator that remains valid across all parameter regimes.
+This enables the transformer to learn an accurate approximation to the self-energy operator that remains valid across a wide range of parameter regimes.
 Consequently, our hybrid strategy combines the strengths of these established methods and exploits the transformer's generalization capability to extend predictions to systems with varying sizes and interaction strengths.
 We test the utility of this framework using a schematic 1D Hubbard model, where accurate numerical results in large system sizes are obtained by auxiliary-field quantum Monte Carlo \cite{zhang1997constrained,zhang2003quantum} calculations.
-We demonstrate that \(\Sigma\)-Attention yields high-fidelity predictions of the Green's function for systems with different sizes and interaction strengths, accurately capturing the Mott transition over a wide range of \(U\) values.
+We demonstrate that \(\Sigma\)-Attention yields high-fidelity predictions of the Green's function for systems with different sizes and interaction strengths, accurately capturing the metal-to-insulator transition over a wide range of \(U\) values.

 The remainder of this paper is organized as follows.
 In Section~\ref{sec:pre}, we present the preliminary and background necessary for this study.
 Section~\ref{sec:Method} details the \(\Sigma\)-Attention framework, including its architecture and training strategies.
 In Section~\ref{sec:app}, we apply our method to the 1D Hubbard model and compare the predictions with benchmark results.
 Finally, Section~\ref{sec:Conclusion} summarizes the main findings and outlines future research directions.
 Section~\ref{sec:details} provides all technical details for the numerical simulations.